NipunHimeshaFernando/JS-Projects/Weather-App/README.md

 A responsive Weather Application built using **JavaScript**, **HTML5**, and **CSS3**, integrated with the **OpenWeatherMap API** to fetch real-time weather data based on user input.

-The application allows users to search for a city and instantly view current weather details including temperature, description, humidity, wind speed, and weather icons.

 ---

 ## Features